ayton-ps/website/content/_index.md

 description: The homepage for Ayton Primary School
 ---

 Our school is for children in P1-P7 for children from Ayton and the surrounding area.
-Our interim headteacher is Mrs Horsburgh, and we are part of a three school headship with Coldingham and Cockburnspath Primary Schools.
+Our interim head teacher is Mrs Horsburgh, and we are part of a three school headship with Coldingham and Cockburnspath Primary Schools.

 We currently have three classes and four teachers: